benalleng/benalleng/README.md

-Web dev with a focus on Bitcoin and Lightning accesibility.
+Dev focusing on developer education and Bitcoin and Lightning accesibility thorugh better UI/UX.